Tomas2D/puppeteer-table-parser/README.md

 5. Run `rowValidator` function for every table row.
 6. Run `colParser` for every cell in a row.
 7. Run `rowTransform` function for each row.
+8. Group results into buckets (`groupBy.cols`) property and pick the aggregated rows.
-8. Add processed row to a temp array result.
+9. Add processed row to a temp array result.
-9. Add `header` column if `withHeader` property is `true`.
+10. 10.Add `header` column if `withHeader` property is `true`.
-10. Merge partial results and return them.
+11. Merge partial results and return them.

 ## Examples